UI Kit components

 Spacing

 Button spacing depends on the surrounding UI.
-Default spacing is used for most use cases, compact for tables, and none for breadcrumbs.
+Default spacing is used for most use cases, compact for tables.

 Example image of a rendered button spacing